wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-endpoint-analytics/includes/5-use-endpoint-analytics-monitor-transition-modern-management.md

 In the **Windows** tab, a device-by-device view of Windows 11 hardware readiness is displayed.
 This includes whether the device is already upgraded or not, if the device is capable of upgrading, and which specific hardware requirements that aren't met for devices that have a readiness status of *Not capable*.
 Devices may show with a Windows 11 readiness status of *Unknown***,** which are likely inactive.
 To verify this, review the device's last check-in time.

-Windows 11 hardware readiness insights do not impact your Work from anywhere score.
+Windows 11 hardware readiness insights do not affect your Work from anywhere score.

 #### Cloud management